What are reusable nappies?

 Some people may remember old cloth nappies from the 1960’s or even earlier, which were squares of fabric folded and fixed with a safety pin.
 They were bulky, leaky and time consuming to wash and dry.
 Thankfully things have moved on a bit since then!

 Modern cloth or reusable nappies come in a variety of prints, patterns and materials including cotton, bamboo, micro-fiber and hemp.
 They are much more convenient and practical than the older versions, which has led to a steep rise in the number of parents using them.

 Reusable nappies come in various options depending on the brand you look at:

-Two Part System - this is where the nappy and waterproof wrap are separate.
+Two Part or Fitted nappy- this is where the nappy and waterproof wrap are separate.
 At nappy changes you would just change the nappy each time and use the wrap for multiple changes unless dirty.
 This is the cheaper option for reusable nappies as you can use less wraps than nappies.